gdsec-test/security-sinkhole/README.md

 - logs: storage for log files for creds stored
 - cert: folder for SSL certs needed for web-server

-!!!Do not commit or share `logs` and `cert` folder into repo.
+## Do not commit or share `logs` and `cert` folder into repo.
 You may want to remove them after evert development